-Southern Portugal is an active vacation maker’s dream, with perfect surf spots, scenic hiking trails, world-class bike trails for every type of biker, and some of the most beautiful stretches of coastline in Europe.
+Southern Portugal is an active holiday makers’ dream, with perfect surf spots, scenic hiking trails, world-class bike trails for every type of biker, and some of the most beautiful stretches of coastline in Europe.
+The bonus of choosing Southern Portugal as your next roadsurfer camper destination is that you will be getting a head start into this year’s summer.
 With our roadsurfer station in the heart of Faro, you also have an international airport, simplifying arrival and departure.

 Our roadsurfer team recommends a stroll through the historical city of Faro, a small Southern Portuguese town, before picking up your camper.
 The city has changed hands between Romans, Moors (from northern Africa), and the Portuguese multiple times, with each conqueror leaving behind monuments to explore.
 These include Muralhas de Faro, a pristine portion of the old city wall, Faro Cathedral, and Igreja Da Ordem Terceira De Sao Francisco.
-After a short tour of the city, come to our station, come and say hi to the roadsurfer team, and pick up your fully equipped camper van or class B RV.
+After a short tour of the city, come to our station, say hi to the team, and pick up your fully stocked roadsurfer campervan.

 Waking up with the smell of the ocean in the air generally means that surfing is on the cards.
 Whether it’s your first time on a board or you’re a seasoned veteran, you will find waves perfect for your skill level.
 If you are just starting your surfing journey, the two safest beach breaks in the area, Arrifana and Praia do Amado; here, you’ll also find the majority of the surf schools.
 For those more experienced surfers, you have Praia de Monte Clérigo slightly north and Praia da Cordoama to the south, as well as hundreds of others.
 MEO in Portugal has set up beach cams all around the Algarve to make finding the best waves a little easier.
 After a day of perfect waves and the first dose of sunburn after a long winter, head to Arte Bianca for a delicious pizza, and, if you still have energy, next door to the pizzeria is an outstanding yoga studio offering surf-specific yoga sessions.